sharvanath/kromium/README.md

 }
 ```

 This configuration will simply read all objects from the `kromium-src` bucket, apply the gzip compression transform and write the output to the `kromium-dst` bucket.
 The checkpointing state will be written to `kromium-state`.
 The optional `NameSuffix` argument specifies if a suffix should be applied to the object names when writing to the destination bucket, this can be used for adding filename extensions.
-More examples in https://github.com/sharvanath/kromium/tree/main/examples
+More examples can be found in https://github.com/sharvanath/kromium/tree/main/examples.

 ## Features
 - Resumeable.
 Kromium checkpoints progress.
 So in case of any crashes it can be simply restarted.
 - Efficient.
 Kromium uses efficient go concurrency constructs to run fast and in parallel.
 It can easily processes up to 100 cloud storage objects/second on a simple macbook pro.
 Local files processing can be much faster.
 - Parallelizable without synchronization.
 Multiple parallel runs of the Kromium pipeline can be executed independantly to achieve large parallelism.
 It only relies on the checkpoint state to avoid duplicate work.
 - Transformations.
-Comes with a few common transformations, and is very easy to add new.
+Comes with a few common transformations, and it is very easy to a add new one.

 ## Use cases
 - Copying large amounts of data, e.g. copying large amounts data from one bucket/SQL table to another destination.